MartinKnopf/brokowski/README.md

 brokowski [![Build Status](https://secure.travis-ci.org/Horsed/brokowski.png)](http://travis-ci.org/Horsed/brokowski) [![experimental](http://hughsk.github.io/stability-badges/dist/experimental.svg)](http://github.com/hughsk/stability-badges)
 ===========

-Brokered RESTful publish/subscribe: Broker, publisher and subscriber talking via RESTful interfaces.
+RESTful publish/subscribe broker (and publisher and subscriber).

 Brokowski has a RESTful pub/sub broker, which runs as a HTTP server.
 It receives subscriptions and events via a RESTful API.
 The events will be forwarded to the connected subscriber services.
-Brokowski also includes publisher and subcriber modules, which offer simple APIs for the event handling.
+Brokowski also includes publisher and subcriber modules, which offer simple APIs for RESTful event handling.
 They take care of setting up HTTP servers, connecting to the broker and sending/receiving events via the broker's RESTful API, making it easy to include pub/sub event handling into your apps.
 But since the broker runs on HTTP you can connect your own services via HTTP, too.

 ## Installation